The end of the Korean War

 The Korean conflict had been devastating for both sides.
 The civilian populations of both the ROK and North Korea had suffered massive social and economic dislocation; according to UN estimates, three million Koreans (soldiers and civilians on both sides) had been killed.
 Chinese deaths were estimated by the UN at 900,000; the USA reported 33,629 of its own dead.
 The UN also recorded the deaths of 686 British troops with a further 1,102 missing in action or prisoners-of-war.

-For more on the Korean conflict, try the following websites:
+For more on the Korean conflict, try the following website:

 Please note that these websites give a variety of perspectives on the Korean conflict.
 The National Archives cannot guarantee their accuracy or objectivity.

 Theoretically the two Koreas have remained at war ever since the uneasy armistice of July 1953; it was not until 1991 that a non-aggression pact was signed between them.

 In June 2000, the South Korean president, Kim Dae-jung, met with the North Korean leader, Kim Jong-il, for a three day summit on reconciliation which discussed not only greater economic co-operation and the opening of cross-border links but also the possible reunification of the peninsular in the future.
 It was also agreed to reunite some of the families that had been separated since the 1950s.
 The South Korean president described the meeting as 'the biggest event of our history…to us a new day is beginning'.
 This 'sunshine policy' was broadly supported by the USA, which maintains a strong military presence in South Korea, and shortly afterwards, security talks resumed between the Americans and North Korea with particular emphasis on the latter's nuclear programme.